Hôtel De Ville, Saint-Étienne

 The design involved a symmetrical main frontage of 13 bays facing south onto Place Monsieur.
 The central section of seven bays featured a wide flight of steps leading up to a seven-arch arcade; on the first floor, there was a row of rounded headed windows with moulded surrounds and keystones flanked by Doric order columns supporting an entablature, a cornice and a parapet.
 The end sections of three bays each featured arches at basement level and were fenestrated by pedimented casement windows on the ground and first floors: they were surmounted by entablatures, cornices, parapets and mansard roofs.
 A large octagonal dome, designed by Étienne Boisson, was installed above the building in 1858.

-On 24 March 1871, inspired by the establishment of the Paris Commune, a crowd of revolutionaries stormed the town hall, and demanded a referendum on the establishment of a similar commune in Saint-Étienne.
+On 24 March 1871, inspired by the establishment of the Paris Commune, a crowd of revolutionary guardsmen stormed the town hall, and demanded a referendum on the establishment of a similar commune in Saint-Étienne.
 In the ensuing melee, shots were fired and the Prefect of the Loire Department, Henri de L'Espée, was assassinated and a commune was declared, although the French Army eventually regained control.

 Two statues, sculpted by Étienne Montagny, were installed on pedestals on either side of the steps in November 1872: the male figure represented metallurgy and the female figure represented ribbon-making, both of which were important local industries.
 Montagny also created caryatids on either side of the dome.
 Meanwhile, a bronze statue depicting two nymphs at a fountain was designed by the sculptor, Albert-Ernest Carrier-Belleuse, cast at the foundry of André-Barbezat & Company, and installed in a niche at the rear of the building in 1874.